nikelborm/traceTree/README.md

 TODO for me personally: check how it's different from `~/projects/tango-advisor/backend/src/tools/private/traceTree`

-There is also something similar exists for python
+There is also something similar exists for python: [Eliot](https://github.com/itamarst/eliot)

 This library allows devs to record smart traces of functions and beatifully render them.
 There is still a lot of work to be done, I hope I'll do it at some point.
 If you like this library, give it a star, it REALLY motivates me to work on this